sooriyaarachchi/pybites.github.io-src/content/codechallenge02_review.md

 					continue
 				return word

-	But after learning about [EAFP (easier to ask for forgiveness than permission)](http://pybit.es/error_handling.html) we thought it was more Pythonic to use exceptions:
+	But after learning about [EAFP (easier to ask for forgiveness than permission)](http://pybit.es/error_handling.html) we thought it was more Pythonic to use exceptions.
+There was also a bug in the first check above (see comments, great learning!)

-		class WrongInput(ValueError):
-			pass

 		def input_word(draw):
 			while True:
 				word = input('Form a valid word: ').upper()
 				try:
 					return _validation(word, draw)
-				except WrongInput as exc:
+				except ValueError as e:
-					print(exc)
+					print(e)
 					continue

 		def _validation(word, draw):
-			if not set(word) < set(draw):
+			# thanks Durmus
+			for char in word.upper():
+				if char in draw:
+					draw.remove(char)
+				else:
-				raise WrongInput('One or more characters not in draw, try again') if not word.lower() in DICTIONARY:
+				raise ValueError("{} is not a valid word!".format(word)) if not word.lower() in DICTIONARY:
-				raise WrongInput('Not a valid dictionary word, try again') return word
+				raise ValueError('Not a valid dictionary word, try again') return word

-* We use [set operations](http://www.linuxtopia.org/online_books/programming_books/python_programming/python_ch16s04.html) here to compare the word letteres against the draw.
-We also use it later on to check for all valid dictionary words.

 * random.sample makes it easy to get n number of random letters in one go:

 		def draw_letters():
-			"""Pick NUM_LETTERS letters randomly.
-Hint: use stdlib random""" return random.sample(POUCH, NUM_LETTERS)
+			return random.sample(POUCH, NUM_LETTERS)

 * get_possible_dict_words - the hardest part.
 To get all possible letter combinations from the letter draw, you need itertools.permutations, not combinations, because order does matter: